 |

-Use the ALTER SYSTEM SET LOG_ARCHIVE_DEST statement to set the tenant-level archiving path and piece switching cycle.
-By default, the cycle is 1d (1 day).
-The log archiving path and data backup path can be configured independently. |
+Set the tenant-level archive path and piece switching cycle using the ALTER SYSTEM SET LOG_ARCHIVE_DEST statement.
+The default piece switching cycle is 1d (one day).
+The log archive path and data backup path can be configured independently. |

-| Method to set the archiving delay | Use the ALTER SYSTEM SET LOG_ARCHIVE_CHECKPOINT_INTERVAL statement. |
+| How to set archive lag | Use the ALTER SYSTEM SET LOG_ARCHIVE_CHECKPOINT_INTERVAL statement |

-Use the ALTER SYSTEM SET ARCHIVE_LAG_TARGET statement. |
+Use the ALTER SYSTEM SET ARCHIVE_LAG_TARGET statement |

-Result of executing the ALTER SYSTEM ARCHIVELOG statement in the sys tenant |
+Result of executing ALTER SYSTEM ARCHIVELOG under the sys tenant |

 Enables archiving for all tenants in the current cluster.
-New tenants created after archiving is enabled also have archiving enabled. | Enables archiving for all tenants in the current cluster.
-New tenants created after archiving is enabled do not have archiving enabled. |
+New tenants created after archiving is enabled also automatically have archiving enabled | Enables archiving for all tenants in the current cluster.
+New tenants created after archiving is enabled do not automatically have archiving enabled |

-| Log compression | Use the ALTER SYSTEM SET BACKUP_LOG_ARCHIVE_OPTION statement. |
+| Archive log compression | Configured using ALTER SYSTEM SET BACKUP_LOG_ARCHIVE_OPTION |

 |